 The NWSA offers competitive rates and full service to all customers.
-To help facilitate and grow business, the NWSA has trade and business development representation in Alaska, New Jersey, Hong Kong, China, Vietnam, and Korea.
+To help facilitate and grow the cargo business, the NWSA has trade and business development representation in China, and Korea.

-Marketing and Business Services Team: This team supports the Business Development team and is responsible for research, data analysis, advertising and marketing activities.
-This team also manages and administrates the NWSA tariff.
-It also supports the goals of the Commercial Group by providing strategic market research and business intelligence, cargo volume tracking and forecasting.
+Marketing and Business Services Team: This team supports the Business Development team and is responsible for market research and business intelligence and analysis, marketing and advertising activities.
+It also supports the goals of the Commercial Group with cargo volume tracking and volume forecasting services.